Exams and Tests

 Because many different conditions may cause back pain, your doctor will take a thorough medical history as part of the examination.
 Some of the questions may not seem pertinent to you.
 But the questions are important to your doctor in determining the source of your pain.

 Your doctor will first ask questions about the onset of pain.
 (Were you lifting a heavy object and felt an immediate pain?
 Did the pain come on gradually?)
-He or she will want to know what makes the pain better or worse.
-He or she will ask if you have had the pain before.
+They will want to know what makes the pain better or worse.
+They will ask if you have had the pain before.

 The doctor also will ask about recent illnesses and their symptoms such as coughs, fevers, urinary difficulties, or stomach illnesses.
 If you are a woman, the doctor will want to know about any vaginal bleeding, cramping, or discharge.
 Pain from the pelvis is frequently felt in the back.